HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/Accounts/migrationhero.md

 Before starting, make sure you have already **created an application** and successfully performed a **Save and Publish**.

-1. Navigate to the **Accounts** tab in the TurboStack Platform under your host.
+1. Navigate to the **Applications** tab in the TurboStack Platform under your host.
 ![](../../../img/turbostackapp/newapp/tsa_user6.png)

 2. Click **Migration Hero**.